geins-io/geins-sdk/docs/packages/core/routing.md

 ## Notes

-- Ensure that you handle errors appropriately, especially when the API key is invalid or the store encounters issues.
 - The provided `RoutingStore` is suitable for applications that do not require persistent storage across restarts.
 - Consider implementing caching strategies that suit your application's scaling and performance needs.